-Title: A new window on the universe (Astronomy Theory) Applicant 1 (name) 15%, Applicant 2 (name) 5%, PDRA (name) 100% - Total FTE 1.20 30% Ground based - 70% space based: Exploitation & Experiment 50% - Theory - 50% to ensure that the Applicants and the Reviewers are not overloaded with paperwork, and that proposals are focused on addressing the key issues.
+Title: A new window on the universe (Astronomy Theory) Applicant 1 (name) 15%, Applicant 2 (name) 5%, PDRA (name) 100% - Total FTE 1.20 30% Ground based - 70% space based: Exploitation & Experiment 50% - Theory - 50%

+It is essential that the peer review process is efficient and effective.
+An important element is to ensure that the Applicants and the Reviewers are not overloaded with paperwork, and that proposals are focused on addressing the key issues.
 Applicants should therefore be mindful of both clarity and brevity when preparing a proposal and present it in such a way that it is easy for the peer review Panel to follow.
 Remember that not all members of the Panel will be equally familiar with the research topic or the methods involved.
 Applicants must ensure that in the proposal: